YiranZhu06/YiranZhu06.github.io/_pages/about.md

 - Efficient Inference and Knowledge Distillation
 - AI for Interdisciplinary Applications

-I am seeking **2027 Fall Master's and Ph.D. opportunities** and am also open to potential research collaborations.
+‼️I am seeking **2027 Fall Master's and Ph.D. opportunities** and am also open to potential research collaborations.

 # 🔥 News